marcinpiwko/topics/readme.md

 To run the application:
 1) git clone
-2) make sure you have node-js library installed on your PC
+2) make sure you have node.js library installed on your PC (you can download it from https://nodejs.org/en/download/)
 3) create postgresql database topics with owner topic/topic  (port 5432)
 4) run mvn clean&install in root directory which produces 2 .jar files
 5) run both applications